-Adopt Non-kinetic Approach to end Insecurity, Coalition Tells Northern Govs
+Adopt Non-kinetic Approach to End Insecurity, Coalition Tells Northern Govs

 Francis Sardauna in Katsina

-The Coalition of Northern Groups (CNG) has called on northern governors to adopt the use of a non-kinetic approach to tackle what it termed the deteriorating security challenges bedevilling the region.
+The Coalition of Northern Groups (CNG) has called on the northern state governors to adopt the use of a non-kinetic approach to tackle what it termed as the deteriorating security challenges beleaguering the region.

-The Katsina State Coordinator of the Coalition, Habibu Ruma, while briefing journalists in Katsina Sunday, said the security situation in the region needs an urgent non-kinetic approach that requires inclusiveness of community members.
+The Katsina State Coordinator of the coalition, Habibu Ruma, while briefing journalists in Katsina yesterday, said the security situation in the region needs an urgent non-kinetic approach that requires inclusiveness of community members.

 He explained that the efforts by some of the northern governors in combating terrorism and other security challenges in their states have proven ineffective considering the spate of terrorists’ attacks and killings in the region.

-While decrying the inadequate number of “overstretched” security personnel in the country, Ruma said their armoury and welfare are in shambles while the terrorists’ armoury is increasing with more young Nigerians being recruited into terrorism as informants or field actors.
+While decrying the inadequate number of ‘overstretched’ security personnel in the country, Ruma said their armoury and welfare are in shames while the terrorists’ armoury is increasing with more young Nigerians being recruited into terrorism as informants or field actors.

 He, however, said civil-military cooperation, psychological, diplomatic community dialogue, social and economic support are some of the non-kinetic approaches that should be adopted by governors in the region to tackle the security challenges.